 Provision properly in Road Town.
 Tortola’s local super markets are well stocked for provisioning, products you’ll recognize from home, plus French and Ausie wines, local Caribe beer and quality inexpensive Rum.
 Smaller ports and harbors will be more expensive as you go.
 Plan your meals ahead with a list to organize your shopping, your stowing of food aboard and your daily menu as you cruise.
 You can even pack staples from home like coffee, breakfast bars, snacks, sunscreen and bug spray (yes there are bugs in the BVI including Zika).

-See our Tips on How to Pack for a Boat Charter
+See our Tips on How to Pack for a Boat Charter and our tips on how to be Good Crew on your yacht charter.

 Charter Tips BVI’s